Swimming: Recreation

-Many swimmers swim for recreation, with swimming consistently ranking as one of the physical activities people are most likely to take part in.
-Recreational swimming can also be used for exercise, relaxation or rehabilitation.
-The support of the water, and the reduction in impact, makes swimming accessible for people who are unable to undertake activities such as running.
-Swimming is one of the most relaxing activities, water is known to calm us and can help reduce stress.
+Many swimmers swim for recreation, with swimming consistently ranking as one of the physical activities people are most likely to participate in.
+Recreational swimming can also be used for exercise, relaxation, or rehabilitation.
+The support of the water and the reduction in impact make swimming accessible for people unable to undertake activities such as running.
+Swimming is one of the most relaxing activities, and water is known to calm us and help reduce stress.

 Health

-Swimming is primarily a cardiovascular/aerobic exercise due to the long exercise time, requiring a constant oxygen supply to the muscles, except for short sprints where the muscles work anaerobically.
+Swimming is primarily a cardiovascular/aerobic exercise due to the long exercise time, requiring a constant oxygen supply, except for short sprints where the muscles work anaerobically.
 Furthermore, swimming can help tone and strengthen muscles.
-Swimming allows sufferers of arthritis to exercise affected joints without worsening their symptoms.
+Regular swimming can help in weight management and contribute to maintaining a healthy body weight.
+(Robinson 2022) Swimming allows sufferers of arthritis to exercise affected joints without worsening their symptoms.
+Swimming is often recommended for individuals with joint conditions or injuries, as the buoyancy of water reduces stress on the joints.
+Under the right conditions, it is also an excellent form of exercise for children and senior citizens.
 However, swimmers with arthritis may wish to avoid swimming breaststroke, as improper technique can exacerbate arthritic knee pain.
 As with most aerobic exercise, swimming reduces the harmful effects of stress.
-Swimming is also effective in improving health for people with cardiovascular problems and chronic illnesses.
-It is proven to positively impact the mental health of pregnant women and mothers.
+Swimming also improves health for people with cardiovascular problems and chronic illnesses.
+It is proven to impact the mental health of pregnant women and mothers positively.
 Swimming can even improve mood.
 Although many forms of physical activity have been shown to improve bone density and health, this is where swimming has its downfalls.
 Due to the low-impact nature of the sport, studies have demonstrated that bone mass acquisition will be negatively impacted, which could be an issue for adolescent athletes in particular.
+A 2025 study found that swimming outdoors is associated with greater levels of well-being.
+However, 'wild swimming' or open water swimming, where swimming takes place in rivers, lakes or the sea, has been found to be associated with higher well-being than swimming in outdoor pools.